kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 ### Federation e2e tests

--By default, `kubetest` provisions a single Kubernetes cluster, and any `Feature:Federation` ginkgo tests will be skipped.-
+- By default, `kubetest` provisions a single Kubernetes cluster, and any `Feature:Federation` ginkgo tests will be skipped.

 Federation e2e testing involves bringing up multiple "underlying" Kubernetes clusters, and deploying the federation control plane as a Kubernetes application on the underlying clusters.